Best 80% Lower Receivers for Aspiring Gunsmiths and Shooters

 WHY USE AN AR15 LOWER RECEIVERS AR9 LOWER?

-As we’ve mentioned above, the AR platform is beloved, and this opens up all your options for parts, pieces, and more.
-With that in mind, the best 80% lower PCC you can build is an AR9.
+As I mentioned earlier, AR platforms are a hit with gun enthusiasts for their customization options.
+With that in mind, the best 80% lower PCC you can build is an AR-9.

 LOWER RECEIVERS AR9 LOWER PROS AND CONS